By All Means Rescue!

-This question begs examination of the precise definition of tzeidah.
-Does trapping consist only in bringing a live animal under one’s control, or does any impediment to the free movement of an animal constitute tzeidah?
 This question was presented to Rabbi Elyashiv, zt”l, who responded by citing a proof from our sugya.
-The Gemara rules that if a person takes a fish out of water and a portion of its skin the size of a sela-coin dries out, he has violated meleches shocheit since the fish will most certainly die.
-Rashi, Tosafos, and the Rambam all explain that our Gemara discusses the death of a fish that was already caught before Shabbos.
+The Gemara rules that a person violates the prohibition of shocheit if he takes a fish out of water and a sela – coin area of its skin dries out (since the fish will most certainly die).
+Rashi, Tosafos, and the Rambam all explain that our Gemara discusses a fish that was caught before Shabbos.

-Rabbi Shlomo Zalman Auerbach, zt”l, explains that tzeidah does not apply to domestic animals, as we find in our daf.
-Even if they are released, they willingly return home.
-Therefore, they are considered “trapped” wherever they go, and there is no prohibition in trapping them again.
+Is rescuing a drowning man any different than catching a fish?
+Rabbi Shlomo Zalman Auerbach, zt”l, writes that tzeidah does not apply to domestic animals because they willingly return home even if released.
+Therefore, they are considered “trapped” wherever they go, and there is no prohibition against trapping them again.